Trump visits Jerusalem to seek paths to Israeli-Palestinian peace - Nigeria Today

 The Western Wall visit drew controversy before Trump even left Washington, when US officials declined to say whether it belonged to Israel.

-“Jerusalem was and will always be the capital of Israel,” Netanyahu said late Sunday.
-“The Temple Mount and the Western Wall will always remain under Israeli sovereignty.”
+“Jerusalem was and will always be the capital of Israel,” Netanyahu said late Sunday, adding that the Western Wall “will always remain under Israeli sovereignty”.

+The status of Jerusalem is ultra-sensitive and has been among the most difficult issues in Israeli-Palestinian peace talks.

 Israel occupied east Jerusalem and the West Bank in 1967 in moves never recognised by the international community.